UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

    .. tab:: UPPMAX

-        Short serial example script for Rackham.
-Loading Python 3.9.5.
-Numpy is preinstalled and does not need to be loaded.
+        Short serial example script for running on Rackham with Julia v.
+1.8.5

         .. code-block:: sh